zefhemel/matterless/README.md

 * `events`: for mapping events to functions to be triggered.
 There are certain built-in events that will automically trigger under certain conditions (e.g. when writing to the data store, or when certain URLs are called on Matterless’s HTTP Gateway).
 * `macro`: for defining new abstractions that map to a combination of existing matterless definitions.
 * `imports`: for importing externally defined (addressed via URLs) matterless definitions into your application (often used to import macros).

-* Custom definition types previously defined using `macro`s.
+In addition, defined macros can of course be instantiated.

 ## Matterless APIs
 Inside of `function` and `job` code (which in the future will be able to use multiple runtimes, but use Deno for now), you have access to a few [Matterless APIs](https://github.com/zefhemel/matterless/blob/master/pkg/sandbox/deno/matterless.ts):

-* `store`: a simple key-value store with operations to:
+* `store`: a simple key-value store with the following operations:
     * `store.put(key, value)` a specific value for a key.
     * `store.get(key)` to fetch the value for a specific key.
     * `store.del(key)` to delete a key from the database.